Splatoon 2: Splatfests

-Story
+Setting

+The Splatoon series occurs on a post-apocalyptic version of Earth set some millennia following the extinction of humanity and subsequent rapid evolution of marine life.
+Splatoon 2 takes place two years after the events of Splatoon in and around Inkopolis Square.
+Like its predecessor, Splatoon 2 includes a single-player story campaign that follows the theft of Inkopolis' primary power source, the Great Zapfish, at the hands of the Octarian army.
+Another event is the contemporaneous disappearance of Callie, one half of the celebrity musical duo the Squid Sisters, which the player character is also tasked with investigating.

+Splatoon 2's DLC expansion pack Octo Expansion occurs roughly around the same time as Octo Canyon.
+It is set in a subterranean train station named the Deepsea Metro, where an amnesiac Octoling falls into.
+At the direction of a talking telephone and with the assistance of Cap'n Cuttlefish, the player's guide from Splatoon who has also become trapped, Agent 8 seeks to ascend to the surface by clearing various testing facilities across the Metro to collect four objects known as "thangs".
+Completing the expansion's story awards players the ability to become an Octoling during multiplayer matches.

+Plot

-Splatoon 2 takes place approximately two years after the final Splatfest of Splatoon, in which the pop idol Marie defeated her cousin and fellow Squid Sister, Callie.
+Octo Canyon takes place approximately two years after the final Splatfest of Splatoon, in which the pop idol Marie defeated her cousin and fellow Squid Sister, Callie.
 Having drifted apart in the months following the event, Marie worries that Callie was negatively affected by the result.
-After leaving Inkopolis to see her parents, Marie returns home to discover that the Great Zapfish that powers the city has gone missing again, as has Callie.
-Fearing that the evil Octarians are once more involved, Marie takes up her role as Agent 2 of the New Squidbeak Splatoon and recruits an Inkling from Inkopolis Square, the player character, to become Agent 4 and investigate.
+After leaving Inkopolis to see her parents, Marie returns home to discover that the Great Zapfish that powers the city has gone missing, as has Callie.
+Cap'n Cuttlefish, the captain of the New Squidbeak Splatoon, and his understudy Agent 3 have traveled elsewhere.
+Fearing that the Octarians are once more involved, Marie assumes her role as Agent 2 of the Squidbeak Splatoon and recruits an Inkling, in lieu of Cuttlefish, from Inkopolis Square, the player character, to become Agent 4 and investigate.

 With assistance from Marie and weapons expert Sheldon, Agent 4 makes their way through Octo Canyon fighting the Octarians and recovering several stolen Zapfish, including ones powering the Octarians' machines.
-They discover that Callie herself has sided with the Octarians after being brainwashed by their leader, DJ Octavio, who is once again using the Great Zapfish to power his brand new DJ stage, the Octobot King II.
+They discover that Callie herself has sided with the Octarians after being brainwashed by their leader, DJ Octavio, who is once again using the Great Zapfish to power his DJ stage, the Octobot King.
 Marie arrives with Sheldon and frees Callie from her mind control, allowing them to help Agent 4 defeat Octavio.
 With the Great Zapfish safely returned to Inkopolis and DJ Octavio defeated, the Squid Sisters happily reunite and resume their music career together.